Recently, the utility of QR codes has been gaining popularity in various fields.

 QR codes are surely an exciting phenomenon.
 It has the power to change the way consumers interact with brands.

-In a 2021 Statista survey, it was found that 45 percent of shoppers from the US scanned a QR code.
+Statista survey, it was found that 45 percent of shoppers from the US scanned a QR code.
 59% believed that QR codes would be a permanent part of their mobile phone in the future.

 What company uses QR codes?
 Use-cases of industries using QR code technology

-In 2020, during the COVID-19 pandemic, retailers such as Walmart, Target, and Best Buy turned to contactless payment options for in-store purchases to decrease physical contact between staff and customers.
+During the COVID-19 pandemic, retailers such as Walmart, Target, and Best Buy turned to contactless payment options for in-store purchases to decrease physical contact between staff and customers.

 At the same time, these codes were used to elevate brand marketing campaigns despite the restrictions.